patricialan/Movies-ETL/README.md

 7) New Wiki and Kaggle data would both have a column that contains imdb IDs.
 The ETL script requires this assumption to be true to merge Wiki and Kaggle data into one dataframe.

-8) Raw Wiki data would contain specific dictionary keys in one or more of its dictionaries.
-Examples are 'Adaptation by', 'Country of origin', 'Directed by', and 'Distributed by'.
-The script assumes these keys are present and changes (standardizes) these keys (e.g. to 'Writer(s)', 'Country', 'Director', and 'Distributor', respectively,) so that similar values are assigned to the same key (i.e. column header).
-Consequently, this decreases the number of null rows in columns.
+8) Raw Wiki data would not contain additional similarly-named keys in its dictionaries.
+The ETL script identifies known similarly-named keys (e.g. 'Adaptation by', 'Country of origin', 'Directed by', and 'Distributed by') and renames them (e.g. to 'Writer(s)', 'Country', 'Director', and 'Distributor', respectively,) so that similar values are assigned to the same key (i.e. column header).
+However, the automated script would not detect new similarly-named keys.
+If these keys are present, they (and their corresponding values) would probably have > 90% null rows and would be dropped from the dataframe.
+Thus, useful data would be lost.

+9) The user would not want the Kaggles' 'video' column, nor would they want adult movies to be included in the database.
+The ETL script drops the 'video' column because only 1 out of 6,051 movies had a 'True' value for 'video'.
+Thus, it was decided that the 'video' column did not provide useful data for enough movies to warrant including it in the database.